-First, policy-relevant institutions as ECB or the Federal Reserve System in the U.S. but also private firms like "Consensus Economics" regularly poll forecasters on how economically educated actors form their expectations of future macroeconomic development.
-Arguably, professional forecasters seem to play a prominent role in shaping society's expectations on economic issues even if journalists and politicians regularly blame them as "duds".
-Second, rational inattention models (Sims, 1998, 2003; Woodford, 2002; Maćkowiak and Wiederholt, 2009) as well as models of sticky information (Mankiw, 2006) received a lot of interest in the last couple of years in macroeconomics.
-Carroll (2003) implicitly assumes a sticky information environment and delivers a model based on "epidemiology" (= informedness as a passive desease infection) to model the trickle-down of information flows from highly informed experts to the general public, Coibion and Gorodnichenko (2015) argue that the dynamics of expectation formation and the updating of expectations as observed in survey data is more in line with "rational inattention".
-As different models of expectation formation compete with each other, it is therefore necessary to investigate the process of forecasting itself.
-Third, the turmoil of the recent financial crisis and the deep recession in its aftermath brought economists, economic models and especially the forecasters in Leijonhufvud's econ tribe story under the harsh criticism of not having foreseen such a crisis.
-The catchy title of Carmen Reinhart's and Ken Rogoff's much disputed book on financial crises - "This time is different" ironically mirrors that (Reinhart and Rogoff, 2009).
-The topic of short memory is old in economic history.
-On the title page of the 2005 edition of Charles Kindleberger's "Manias, Panics and Crashes", Paul Samuelson was cited with the quotation "Sometime in the next five years you may kick yourself for not reading and re-reading Kindleberger's 'Manias, Panics, and Crashes'."
-(Kindleberger and Aliber, 2005) This, however, did not avoid the largest post-war financial and economic crisis to occur.
-Such a misfortune already hit Irving Fisher back in the 1930s hard in its reputation (Friedman, 2014).
-Therefore, getting a better understanding about the forecasting industry and how forecasters cope with misfortune in great financial and economic crises is, of high relevance for the future development of economic models and the general public.
+Policy-relevant institutions as ECB or the Federal Reserve System in the U.S. but also private firms like "Consensus Economics" regularly poll forecasters on how economically educated actors form their expectations of future macroeconomic development.
+Arguably, professional forecasters seem to play a prominent role in shaping society's expectations on economic issues.
+Rational inattention models (Sims, 1998, 2003; Woodford, 2002; Maćkowiak and Wiederholt, 2009) as well as models of sticky information (Mankiw, 2006) received a lot of interest in the last couple of years in macroeconomics and imply a role for professional forecasters.
+Carroll (2003) implicitly assumes a sticky information environment and delivers a model based on "epidemiology" (= informedness as a passive desease infection) to model the trickle-down of information flows from highly informed experts to the general public.
+Coibion and Gorodnichenko (2015) argue that the dynamics of expectation formation and the updating of expectations as observed in survey data are in line with "rational inattention" models.
+Furthermore, the turmoil of the recent financial crisis and the deep recession in its aftermath brought economists, economic models and forecasters under harsh criticism.

-This paper is an attempt to shed light into the dark room of prophecy and the work of the "fortune tellers" (Friedman, 2014) nowadays and to answer some questions about the motivation and models behind macroeconomic forecasting in Germany.
-For this purpose, we conducted an online-survey among professional forecasters which are all making forecasts for Germany - either in public or private institutions in Germany or in supranational or international organizations outside Germany.
+Our paper contributes to understanding the work of the "fortune tellers" (Friedman, 2014).
+Our goal is to answer some questions about the motivation and organization of the forecasting process and to identify theories/ models behind macroeconomic forecasting in Germany.
+For this purpose, we conducted an online-survey among professional forecasters which are all producing forecasts for the German economy - either in public or private institutions in Germany or in supranational or international organizations outside Germany.1